lwfinger/rtw88/README.md

 ```bash
 sudo pacman -Sy base-devel git linux-firmware
 ```
-Remember to install the corresponding [kernel headers](https://archlinux.org/packages/?q=Headers+and+scripts+for+building+modules) which is also needed for compilation.
+Remember to install the corresponding [kernel headers](https://archlinux.org/packages/?q=Headers+and+scripts+for+building+modules) which are also needed for compilation.

 #### Raspberry Pi OS
 ```bash